Adaptation and mitigation of pollution: evidence from air quality warnings (Job Market Paper)

 Selected work in progress

-Weather and credit management. with Emilio Gutierrez, David Heres David Jaume, and Martín Tobal
+Extreme temperatures and loan defaults: Evidence from bank-firm level data in Mexicoredit management. with Emilio Gutierrez, David Heres David Jaume, and Martín Tobal

 Giving birth under the weather: Heat waves and perinatal care in Mexico